"With such a long and illustrious agricultural background, it is no wonder that Lincolnshire food is some of the finest and freshest in the land"

 Photo by Pixabay

-Lincolnshire, England’s second largest county (by area), is largely agricultural with a rich and fertile soil.
+Lincolnshire, England’s second largest county (by area), is largely agricultural, with a rich and fertile soil.
 It produces over 20% of all foodstuffs grown in the UK.
+Little wonder, therefore, Lincolnshire food is so sought after!

-Food production and farming from the county is estimated to contribute over £1 billion pounds to the economy each year, so we definitely know our stuff when it comes to good food.
+Food production and farming from the county is estimated to contribute over £1 billion pounds to the economy each year; we definitely know our stuff when it comes to good food.

 Did you know that: